-- 1. Discipline referrals will be directed to the Principal. - 2.
-Corrective actions by the Principal may be taken other than those prescribed by the Disciplinary Code. - 3.
-The student's record will be referred to the Superintendent and Board of Education. - 4.
+- 1. Discipline referrals will be directed to the designated Vice Principal. - 2.
+Corrective actions by the designated Vice Principal may be taken other than those prescribed by the Disciplinary Code. - 3.
+The student's record will be referred to the GHS Principal for review. - 4.
 The student may not attend school social functions i.e. Dances, and/or class trips, or any other school sponsored activities during school hours. - 5.
-No open block, school parking, or open lunch privileges. - 6.
-Continued misconduct may result in the student's placement on the Administrative Restriction List or in the Alternative Evening High School and/or expulsion from Glassboro High School.
+Students on academic probation, school parking, or Bulldog Block lunch privileges. - 6.
+Continued misconduct may result in the student's placement on the Administrative Restriction List